YgLK/DataJoin/README.md

 ## Tests  <a name="description"></a>
-Tests are implemented with the use of **Pandas** library which allows in easy way manipulate with the CSV files.
+Tests are implemented with the use of **Pandas** library which allows easy CSV files manipulation.

 In order to run the tests move to the project directory and run:
 ```shell